 In mid-2006 craigslist opened a full-featured Charlottesville site at http://charlottesville.craigslist.org/ .

-The eight AM stations are devoted to airhead chatter and preach-for-the-gold.
+Our eight AM stations are devoted to airhead chatter and preach-for-the-gold.
 Most of the 22 FM stations are juke boxes for the help.

 At least three places on the dial bring in National Public Radio (NPR) and another carries programming from Public Radio International (PRI.)

 Back when these stations played classical music all day, NPR told us this area had the nation's highest per capita NPR listenership.
-Since then much of the music has been replaced by prattle, so that's probably no longer accurate.
+Since then much of the music has been replaced by talk so that's probably no longer accurate.

 Another trip is the IMAX theatre 90 minutes away at the Science Museum of Virginia in Richmond.

 Charlottesville's upper middle school and high school have a higher percentage of students participating in serious music programs than almost anywhere in the land, and they win gold medals.
 The emphasis on excellence in music is a tradition here.
-It's nearly everyplace you look.

 Through the University's various concert programs the leading world-class musicians play here, often when on their way up.

 While these theaters are available for anything requiring a stage, the area also has a half-dozen community theaters for adults and children, and our public and private schools regularly put on plays including musicals.
-On Valentine's Day, 2009, a dinner theater opened 20 miles from town.
-All tickets were to be 78 bucks including tip.
-Such things come and go.

 Thomas Givens' Whale Tail, a permanent exhibit that was destroyed by two huge snowfalls followed by a microblast windstorm.
 In its place, Givens provided this, visible from my home.